geopython/stetl/docs/using.rst

 Connection Compatibility
 ------------------------

-Components typically pass data to a next :class:`stetl.component.Component` .
+During ETL Chain processing Components typically pass data to a next :class:`stetl.component.Component` .
-A :class:`stetl.filter.Filter`  Component both consumes and produces data, Inputs produce data and Outputs consume data.
+A :class:`stetl.filter.Filter`  Component both consumes and produces data, Inputs produce data and Outputs only consume data.

 Data and status flows as :class:`stetl.packet.Packet` objects between the Components.
 The type of the data in these Packets needs to be compatible only between two coupled Components.
-Stetl does not define one single data structure, but leaves this to the Components themselves.
+Stetl does not define one unifying data structure, but leaves this to the Components themselves.

-For XML-based data the `etree_doc`, a complete DOM-document, is used by many components, but also ordinary strings.
-Each Component will indicate the type of data it `consumes` and/or `produces`.
+Each Component provides the type of data it `consumes` (Filters, Outputs) and/or `produces` (Inputs, Filters).
+This is indicated in its class definition using the `consumes` and `produces` object constructor parameters.
-If a Component can produce multiple data types, like a single stream of `records` or a `record array` the `produces` parameter can be a list (array) of data types.
-During `Chain` construction Stetl will check for a compatible output data type and if exists will set that data type as the `output_format`.
+Some Components can produce and/or consume multiple data types, like a single stream of `records` or a `record array`.
+In those cases the `produces` or `consumes` parameter can be a list (array) of data types.

+During `Chain` construction Stetl will check for compatible formats when connecting `Components`.
+If one of the formats is a list of formats, the actual format is determined by:

+#. explicit setting: the actual `input_format` and/or `output_format` is set in the Component .ini configuration
+#. no setting provided: the first format in the list is taken as default

-Stetl will only check if these input and output-types for connecting Components are compatible when constructing a Chain.
+Stetl will only check if these input and output-formats for connecting Components are compatible when constructing a Chain.

 The following data types are currently symbolically defined in the :class:`stetl.packet.FORMAT` class: